vasilakisfil/Introspected-REST/README.md

 self-descriptive, right?

-The good thing though is that normally such errors should be caught by running the schema validations from the JSON Schema MicroType.
+The good thing though is that normally such errors should be caught by running the schema validations from the JSON Schema MicroType on the client side.
 The error object could be used for more advanced errors, like the following:

 ```json